-Monk’s hand fruit is a native to southern China and named after the monks who first discovered it centuries ago.
+Monk’s hand fruit is native to southern China and named after the monks who first discovered it centuries ago.
 The health benefits of the fruit have been well-known in Traditional Chinese Medicine (TCM) for decades, its natural compounds make it safe for pregnant women who need glucose intake to have the right amount of motor energy but at the same time regulate their insulin level into a safe one.

-The peel has been used in the treatment of low blood pressure which is crucial for when trying to conceive, a woman must have stable blood pressure if she is to give birth.
+The peel has been used in the treatment of low blood pressure which is crucial when trying to conceive, a woman must have stable blood pressure if she was to give birth.
 This is also used to control morning sickness by regulating the flow of Qi in the digestive system in pregnant women and used to support male sexual problems, including low sperm count, impotence, and premature ejaculation.

-Salmon, sardines, and other fatty fishes are a great source of omega-3 fatty acids.
+Salmon, sardines, and other fatty fishes are great sources of omega-3 fatty acids.
 These acids play an important role in contraception specifically promoting ovulation, which is a key component of fertility.
 DHA (docosahexaenoic acid) from fatty fish can support in balancing progesterone, which is one of the most important hormones women need to maintain a pregnancy post-conception.

 Besides salmon, trout, sardines, and other fatty fish, you’ll also find omega-3s in, flaxseed, grass-fed beef, chia seeds, and more.

 Yes, proteins can also be acquired from plants and not just meat.
-Some fertility clinics in Singapore would advocate for plant-based proteins because they are higher in antioxidants compared to animal protein which deactivates free radicals in the body that can damage sperm and egg cells.
+Some TCM fertility clinics in Singapore would advocate for plant-based proteins because they are higher in antioxidants compared to animal protein which deactivates free radicals in the body that can damage sperm and egg cells.
 By switching for plant-based proteins like quinoa, lentils, nuts, beans, and seeds you would be getting a higher amount of protein that is needed for the production of newborn cells and tissue while lessening the substantial risk of infertility.

 However, keep in mind that you do not need to be eating leaves all the time to boost your fertility.
 So while vegetables play an important role in a fertility diet, there are also plant-based proteins like legumes and tofu that with a little twist can be as savoury as meat.

 Fibre is a crucial component of a healthy diet, especially when you are trying to conceive.
 Estrogen-dominance is a state where women have too much estrogen compared to progesterone, which throws off fertility.
-By increasing fibre-intake, it helps women to not just establish a healthy weight, a key for fertility, but also rid the body of extra estrogen through bowel movements.
+By increasing fibre-intake, it helps women to not just establish a healthy weight, a key for fertility, but also to rid the body of extra estrogen through bowel movements.

 Fruits, vegetables, whole grains, and beans are all great sources of fibre.